wigalgh/woocommerce-redde-payment-service/README.md

 * ApiKey : App Key given to you by Wigal Team
 * Description : Description for items that are purchased from your store
 * Merchant Name : Your Company Name
 * Merchant Logo : Your Company / Store Logo.
-It should be a url.
+It should be a url
+* Success URL : A Url to point user when payment is successful
+* Merchant Name : A Url to point user when payment fails

 When done save changes to apply to Redde.
 Easy peasy

 :::: Screenshot here ::::

 # License